Carry-On vs Checked luggage

 I found long ago that I could live on nothing but Peanut M&M’s for about three days.

 I now usually travel with Clif Bars.
 I prefer the Chocolate Mint Builder’s Bar.
+I’m also enjoying the RXBAR, which has a lot less junk than most protein bars.
+And if you just want the protein, Epic bars are great.

 I also love to go to the local market or grocery store and stock up on fruits, nuts, and seeds.
 It’s one of the first things I do in a new city.
 I make my own snack mix and keep it in something like these reusable snack bags.